 Crossing Bhutan – from west to the wild east

-In East Bhutan, the land of the thunder dragon, you come into contact with a very important part of the kingdom.
-They experience a genuine culture that is unique in its architecture, clothing and religion.
-They meet the indigenous people who still have their own language in the remote valleys.
-The landscape in the east is rougher, steeper and pristine than the rest of Bhutan.
+In eastern Bhutan, the land of the thunder dragon, you will experience a very original part of the kingdom.
+Here you will encounter a genuine culture that is unique in its architecture, religion and population.
+The landscape in the east is rougher, steeper and even more untouched than in the rest of Bhutan.

 The tour schedule will be adapted to the festivals.

 You will be picked up at the airport and driven to your hotel.
-In the afternoon we will discuss the details of the tour, and in the evening you are invited to the welcome dinner, where you can enjoy the excellent Nepalese cuisine.
-Overnight in Hotel Tibet or similar category, (B).
+In the afternoon we will discuss the trip with you, and in the evening you are invited to the welcome dinner, where you can enjoy excellent Nepalese cuisine.
+Overnight stay in Hotel Kathmandu Guest House or similar category, (D).

 Day 2: Sightseeing in Kathmandu

-Today you will explore Kathmandu with a local guide.
-The most popular places are the Buddhist / Hindu temple Swayambhunath, which is also called the monkey temple, is reached via a long staircase and offers great views of Kathmandu.
-Other important sights are the Hindu temple complex of Pashupatinath located on the banks of the Bagmati River, with cremation sites, and the holy Buddhist Boudhanath Stupa which is decorated with colorful prayer flags.
-This stupa has been a magnet for Buddhist pilgrims for many centuries, who repeatedly circled the structure, turning prayer wheels, praying and mumbling mantras (kora).
-Overnight in Hotel Tibet or similar, (B).
+Today you explore Kathmandu with a local guide.
+The most popular places are the Buddhist/Hindu temple Swayambhunath, also called the Monkey Temple, which is reached via a long staircase and offers great views of Kathmandu.
+Other important sights include the Hindu temple complex of Pashupatinath on the banks of the Bagmati River, with cremation grounds, and the holy Buddhist Boudhanath Stupa, which is decorated with colorful prayer flags.
+This stupa has been an attraction for Buddhist pilgrims for many centuries, who circle the structure several times, turning prayer wheels, praying and murmuring mantras (kora).
+Overnight stay at Hotel Kathmandu Guest House or similar category, (B).

-Day 3: Transfer to Kathmandu Airport for the flight to Paro
+Day 3: Transfer to Kathmandu airport for flight to Paro

 Day 4: Day hike to Tiger’s Nest